A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 Recently, many research efforts have been devoted to applying DRL to the field of PdM.
 For example, in \cite{rocchetta2019reinforcement}, Rocchettaa \emph{et al.} develop a DRL framework for the optimal management of the operation and maintenance of power grids equipped with prognostics and health management capabilities.
-DRL agent can really exploit the information gathered from prognostic health management devices to select optimal O\&M actions on the system components.
+The DRL agent can really exploit the information gathered from prognostic health management devices to select optimal O\&M actions on the system components.
 The proposed strategy provides accurate solutions comparable to the true optimal.
 Although inevitable approximation errors have been observed and computational time is an open issue, it provides useful direction for the system operator.
-To tackle the problem of early classification, Martinez \emph{et al.} \cite{martinez2018deep} propose an original use of reinforcement learning in order to train an end-to-end early classifier agent with a simultaneous learning of both features in the time series and decision rules.
+To tackle the problem of early classification, Martinez \emph{et al.} \cite{martinez2018deep} propose an original use of reinforcement learning in order to train an end-to-end early classifier agent with simultaneous learning of both features in the time series and decision rules.
 The experimental results show that the early classifier agent can achieve effective early classification with fast and accurate predictions.
-Zhang \emph{et al.} \cite{zhang2018equipment} propose a purely data-driven approach for solving the health indicator learning (HIL) problem based on DRL.
-HIL plays an important role in PdM as it learns a health curve representing the health conditions of equipment over time.
-The key insight of this paper is that the HIL problem can be mapped to a credit assignment problem.
-Then DRL learns from failures by naturally back-propagating the credit of failures into intermediate states.
-In particular, given the observed time series of sensor, operating and event (failure) data, a sequence of health indicators can be derived that represent the underlying health conditions of physical equipment.
 In \cite{ding2019intelligent}, Ding \emph{et al.} build an end-to-end fault diagnosis architecture based on DRL that can directly map raw fault data to the corresponding fault modes.
-Firstly, a stacked autoencoder is trained to sense the fault information existing in vibration signals.
-Then, an DQN agent is built by sequentially integrating the trained stacked autoencoder and a linear layer to map the output of the stacked auto-encoder to Q values.
+Firstly, a stacked AE is trained to sense the fault information existing in vibration signals.
+Then, a DQN agent is built by sequentially integrating the trained stacked AE and a linear layer to map the output of the stacked AE to Q values.
 To train the DRL-based algorithm, the authors designed a fault diagnosis simulation environment, which could be considered a ``fault diagnosis game''.
 Each game contains a certain number of fault diagnosis questions, and each question consists of a fault sample and the corresponding fault label.
 When the agent is playing the game, the game will have one single question for the agent to diagnose.
 Then, the game will check whether the agent's answer is correct.
 If the answer is correct, the reward is increased by $1$, otherwise minus $1$.